 Home to nearly seven million people, the Central Valley is one of the fastest growing regions in the state.

 - As the backbone of the State Rail Plan, high-speed rail will connect the region to the rest of California.

 - More than $6.8 billion in total construction expenditures to date.

 Explore below for details on high-speed rail stations and construction packages in the Central Valley.
 In September 2020, the Authority’s Board of Directors approved the final environmental documents for the section referred to as the “Central Valley Wye”, providing full environmental clearance for the 171 miles of high-speed rail alignment between Merced and Bakersfield.

 The Authority continues to work with local partners to develop station area plans based around proposed high-speed rail centers.
 The Authority executed three design-build construction contracts for the Central Valley Segment of the high-speed rail system.

 Myth: High-speed rail is taking away farm land.

 The California High-Speed Rail Authority is doing its part to protect the environment and deliver the greenest infrastructure project in the nation.
 The Authority has preserved and restored more than 2,320 acres of habitat and protected more than 3,096 acres of agricultural land.
-The Authority has also planted more than 6,000 trees to offset emissions produced through construction.
+The Authority has also planted more than 7,100 trees to offset emissions produced through construction.